ASAP Checklist

 -

-information that the company will report to potential
+information that your former employer reports to potential

 employers, financial institutions, and government agencies.